top of page

 STORY TELLING

+The last re-write.
 "To make David, I cut away everything that wasn't David." says Michelangelo.

 As the gatekeeper of your story, my goal is to deliver your vision of David - on time and on budget.